 A Breakthrough in New Ultrasound Probe Cover Research

 The required use of a probe cover for every endocavity ultrasound procedure has been well established by standards set by governing bodies and industry associations.
-And the use of an intracavity probe cover does not change the necessity to high-level disinfect or store the endocavity probes properly post-procedure.1,2 When considering which endocavity cover to use, questions that often arise include:
+And the use of an intracavity probe cover does not change the necessity for high-level disinfect or store the endocavity probes properly post-procedure.1,2 When considering which endocavity cover to use, questions that often arise include:

 - Are probe covers reliable?